-We have you covered with a variety of inspection services to meet your unique requirements.
+We have you covered with a variety of home inspection services in Fort Wayne, IN to meet your unique requirements.

 Purchasing a new home also means buying that home's problems.
-With a pre-purchase home inspection you can see exactly what you're buying.
+With a pre-purchase house inspection in Fort Wayne, IN you can see exactly what you're buying.
 Problems discovered during the inspection could allow you to renegotiate to offset the costs of repairs — potentially saving you thousands of dollars.
 We'll even help you become familiar with the property.

 Sometimes selling your home can be just as much of a roller coaster as buying one.
-Getting a pre-listing home inspection can help ensure a quick and smooth transaction.
+Getting a pre-listing house inspection in Fort Wayne, IN can help ensure a quick and smooth transaction.
 You can enter the selling process with confidence that there won't be any nasty surprises.
 You'll also avoid delays, which could last for weeks or even months.

 Unfortunately, new does not always mean perfect.
 In fact, new doesn't even guarantee good.
 Material defects and human error during the construction process can lead to expensive problems later on.
-A new construction home inspection can help identify these problems early, when they're cheaper to fix.
+A new construction home inspection in Fort Wayne, IN can help identify these problems early, when they're cheaper to fix.
 Some issues may even be covered under warranty.

 An investor inspection is a stripped-down home inspection focusing only on major defects within the home.
 This inspection is a great tool for the real estate investor, as this will give you the knowledge necessary to make an educated financial investment.
 It's also great for investors who cannot make it to see the home for themselves, as pictures of every room are included in the report.
 This inspection takes around an hour to complete and costs less than a full home inspection.

 Don't release your builder from their warranty until you've had your home thoroughly examined by an experienced inspector.
-An end of home warranty inspection is a great opportunity to fix problems from faulty workmanship or materials — problems the builder should be accountable for.
+An end of warranty house inspection in Fort Wayne, IN is a great opportunity to fix problems from faulty workmanship or materials — problems the builder should be accountable for.
 Many items we find are difficult to notice and could become a major safety or financial concern over time, leaving you to deal with the mess.

 Looking to buy an investment property with up to four separate units?
 We'll show you the current state of the property along with any needed repairs.
 The items covered in a multi-unit inspection are similar to a standard home inspection, with pricing depending on the size of the property.
 Get in touch with us for more information.